Offych/emberSR/README.md

     Modify component's template using conditionals {{if conditional}} {{else}} {{/if}} // see image.hbs for example
     FYI: this is important for accessibility reasons using correct semantic tags (ex: click event in the button tag) Adding test fot behavior testing
+13. Creating component with component class js file (omitted by default) ember generate component componentName --with-component-class (ember g component map -gc) importing data from environment.js file
+    Working with map component to usage with Map image API, then add Map component with its attributes in rental template